 Going back to the Forge after a mission will allow you to review any rewards you received and compare them with your current equipment.
-Since you can’t change your gear during a mission, it’s important to spend some time equipping the best gear before heading into a challenging battle.
+Since you can’t change your gear during a mission, spending some time equipping the best gear before heading into a challenging battle is crucial.

-Like we mentioned earlier, in Anthem gunplay takes a backseat in favor of class-specific abilities, which are the game’s bread and butter.
-Probably the most interesting part of Anthem’s combat is one it does a terrible job at explaining: the combo system.
+Like we mentioned earlier, in Anthem, gunplay takes a backseat in favor of class-specific abilities, which are the game’s bread and butter.
+Probably the most exciting part of Anthem’s combat is one that is quite hard to explain: the combo system.

 Mastering when to time your combos and coordinating with your team will take a lot of practice.
 However, it’s worth it as combos become essential in endgame battles and make Anthem’s combat feel much more engaging.
 If you ever feel like you’re struggling with triggering combos, check out our advanced combat guide.

 Assembling Your Squad

 Anthem has a huge open-world, filled with fierce enemies and countless locations to explore.
 As a result, the game can quickly become overwhelming for players who choose to go alone.